antonychalks/DJohnsCarpentry/README/README.md

 **Header:**

--In the header I have included a simple Logo of the company name that links back to the home page.
+- In the header I have included a simple Logo of the company name that links back to the home page.
 This also introduces the color scheme for the website as a whole.
--I have also included navigation with icons and writting to easily navigate between the different pages.
+- I have also included navigation with icons and writting to easily navigate between the different pages.
 On smaller screens the writing in not visible and instead there is a title of the page you are currently on, but the icons also remain.

 **Footer:**

--On the left side of the footer is the links to the social networks denotted with icons.
+- On the left side of the footer is the links to the social networks denotted with icons.
 This includes Instagram, Facebook, Twitter and a link that opens the user's default E-mail app with the companies E-mail address already inserted.
 This makes it very easy to find any of the social links the user might want.
--In the center of the footer are two images of the certifications the company is certified with to show the user that the company is trusted in these aspects.
+- In the center of the footer are two images of the certifications the company is certified with to show the user that the company is trusted in these aspects.
 In this instance we have included DBS for working with children and vulnerable adults, and a level 3 first aid course.
--On the right hand side is the contact information with the address, phone number and e-mail of the company.
+- On the right hand side is the contact information with the address, phone number and e-mail of the company.
 This is to make it easy to find any contact information the user might need.

 All of the features in the header and footer are places where the user might expect so as to make the website predictable for the user and thus easy to use.